hhtrieu0108/assignment_27062024/README.md

 - `ANY` : To search in the values of the sub-query to return one of the satisfied conditions.

-- `WITH` : Creates a temporary table for a specific purpose.
+- `WITH` : Create CTE(Common Table Expression) for a specific purpose.

 ## EXISTS